 Try to set a slightly higher word count than the 1,700 per day.
 What I would do, at least at the beginning of NaNoWriMo, is set myself just a slightly higher word count, so maybe 2,000 words per day.

-The way I always felt was: if I can make it to 1,700, I can make it just 300 beyond that and get to 2,000.
+I always felt that if I can make it to 1,700, I can make it just 300 beyond that and get to 2,000.
 And at least for the first week or the first two weeks, giving yourself just a slightly higher word goal helps you build a cushion for later in the month.

 Carry your writing tools everywhere and always be ready to write.
 We do a lot of waiting, and the habit we've developed is to just go on our phones — but what if we used all those little increments of time to write?